 Hi, welcome

-Growing up, I was always surrounded by animals; pets were an extension of my family.
-Needless to say, I intimately understand the heartache of bidding a sad farewell to a beloved pet.
-This profound connection is why I’ve chosen to specialize my counselling practice in pet loss grief.
-I am equipped to offer you deep compassion during your grief’s various states.
+Growing up on a hobby farm, I was always surrounded by animals—pets were an extension of my family.
+Needless to say, I intimately understand the heartache of saying goodbye to a beloved companion.
+This deep bond is why I’ve chosen to specialize my counselling practice in pet loss grief.

 My Approach

-In addition to employing the commonly used modalities in grief counselling, I offer support guidance before, during and after the transition to facilitate closure following the departure or loss of a pet.
+In addition to employing the commonly used modalities in grief counselling, I offer support and guidance before, during, and after the transition to honour the bond and carry it forward following the departure or loss of a pet.

 I understand that each person's relationship with grief is their own and there is no one-size-fits-all approach to healing.
 I recognize that there are different types of losses, various forms of grief, and different ways of expressing sorrow.
 Over the years, I have noticed a certain societal discomfort around publicly grieving our pets.
 Many skip ceremonies or creating memoirs, but by doing so, we miss a crucial part of the grieving process.